 Students are encouraged to sign up to be student judges for the competition.
 The team with the most student judge "investments" will be awarded the People's Choice Award.
 The People's Choice Award recipient will be notified following the Trade Show.

 Teams may set up exhibits beginning at 1 P.M.
 Each team will have an assigned spot on the concourse with a 6 x 2.5 foot table and access to an electrical outlet.
 Teams may also create backdrops for their tables.
 Teams are responsible for supplying the materials needed for their exhibit.

 Teams should present a visual representation of their ideas and be prepared to brief judges and other onlookers.
 That will involve repeatedly offering pitches about your business idea and responding to questions and comments.
-Teams are expected to come prepared with thorough knowledge of their business model, and we strongly recommend bringing business cards for networking purposes.
+Teams are expected to come prepared with thorough knowledge of all aspects of their business model, and we strongly recommend bringing business cards for networking purposes.